Where Emperors Became Monks

 Kublai Khan, the Mongol leader whose 1253 invasion ended Dali’s 300-year reign as a sovereign kingdom.
 Image: Araniko via Wikimedia (Public Domain)

-The Radical Sequence: Of Dali’s 22 rulers, nine abdicated the throne and entered monastic life at Chongsheng Temple.
-Power, here, was not always something to be held indefinitely.
-It could be relinquished voluntarily, in pursuit of spiritual authority.
+Of Dali’s 22 rulers, nine eventually abdicated the throne and entered monastic life at Chongsheng Temple.
+Here, power was not always understood as something to accumulate indefinitely.
+It could be surrendered in pursuit of another kind of authority.

 Yunnan Provincial Museum: Attractions, Exhibitions, Transportation, Travel Tips, Tours